jandamm/zgenom/README.md

 # load zgenom
 source "${HOME}/.zgenom/zgenom.zsh"

-# Uncomment to check for plugin and zgenom updates every 7 days
+# Check for plugin and zgenom updates every 7 days
+# This does not increase the startup time.
-# zgenom autoupdate
+zgenom autoupdate --background

 # if the init script doesn't exist
 if ! zgenom saved; then